kubernetes/community/contributors/design-proposals/raw-block-pv.md

 # Proposed API Changes

 ## Persistent Volume Claim API Changes:
-In the simplest case of static provisioning, a user asks for a volumeType of block.
-The binder will only bind to a PV defined with the same volumeType.
+In the simplest case of static provisioning, a user asks for a volumeMode of block.
+The binder will only bind to a PV defined with the same volumeMode.

 ```
 kind: PersistentVolumeClaim